SimmonsRitchie/coronavirus-gsheet-extracter/docs/cronjob/cronjob.md

     `crontab -e`

 3) Add a cronjob with your desired settings.
-The following executes a bash script in '/home/dansr/projects/' that run this program ever 30 minutes:
+The following executes a bash script in '/home/dansr/projects/' that runs this program every 30 minutes:

 `*/30 * * * * sh /home/dansr/projects/coronavirus_gs_extracter/run.sh >/dev/null 2>&1 >/dev/null 2>&1`